jmmiddour/AWS/AWS_Cloud_Practioner_Essentials/mod2_notes.md

 6. Now you can finally begin to host your application on these servers.
 The worse part is, once you buy these servers, you are stuck with them.

+AWS EC2 has already done all the "heavy lifting" for you.
+They have already:

+- Built the datacenters

+- Secured the datacenters

+- Purchased the servers

+- Installed the servers

+- The servers are online and ready to use

 Setting up an EC2 instance on AWS:

 1. Go on your AWS account and request the EC2 instance(s) you want.